More than 10 years ago, venture capitalist Marc Andreessen predicted software would eat the world.

 In many instances, these apps fly under the radar of your IT or procurement teams, which invites a wide range of unnecessary problems and security risks.
 Consider these three challenges to effective SaaS management:

-- Challenge 1: App Proliferation, aka SaaS Sprawl: Unlike the old-school, on-premise software, SaaS is extremely easy to purchase, install, and update — no IT help required.
+Unlike the old-school, on-premise software, SaaS is extremely easy to purchase, install, and update — no IT help required.
 Because most SaaS purchases only require a credit card and internet connection, anyone in the organization becomes a potential SaaS buyer.
-It’s so easy that many companies fail to realize they employ over 650 SaaS tools on average, and underestimate the figure by two to three times.
+It’s so easy that many companies fail to realize they employ over 290 SaaS tools on average, and underestimate the figure by two to three times – according to our SaaS Management Index.

-- Challenge 3: With SaaS, You Can’t “Set It & Forget It:” When it comes to effective SaaS management, you simply can’t “set it and forget it.”
+When it comes to effective SaaS management, you simply can’t “set it and forget it.”
 New software frequently enters the organization, and requires continual monitoring.
-In fact, a typical company will see at least 10 new applications enter its environment and 4 applications exit active use every 30 days.
+In fact, a typical company will see at least six new applications enter its environment and three applications exit active use every 30 days.

 The key to streamlining SaaS governance requires tracking all of your SaaS licenses in a single software asset management system.
 And clear data and insights makes it easier to shift your mindset from playing defense against software audits to proactively focusing on optimization efforts.